- How does the College look after the welfare of its students?

 - What do I do if I need to see a dentist?

 If you require a dentist, you can ask the Welfare Officer to arrange an appointment.
-You will be expected to pay for treatment, and unless in great pain, you are unlikely to be given an appointment immediately
+In the UK, you will be expected to pay for treatment, and unless in great pain, you are unlikely to be given an appointment immediately

 - What do I do if I need to see a doctor?